-The varying definitions have led to uncertainty on how to use the terms in the proper context.
+The varying definitions have led to uncertainty around how to use the terms in the proper context.
 Here’s what each word means to us—and why we think providing clarity between the two is important.

 What is wellness?